 - Marketing objectives.

-- · Marketing mix.
+- Marketing mix.

 - Promotional mix.

 - Anticipated returns.

-Pass Merit Distinction Learning aim A: Examine the role of digital marketing within the broader marketing mix A.P1 Explain the role of digital marketing as an extension of traditional marketing and the ways the messages can be delivered.
+Pass Merit Distir nction Learning aim A: Examine the role of digital marketing within the broader marketing mix A.P1 Explain the role of digital marketing as an extension of traditional marketing and the ways the messages can be delivered.
+A.P2 Investigate the ways in which advertisers are targeting mobile device users.
 A.M1 Analyse, using examples, the effectiveness of different digital delivery methods.
-A.D1 Justify the extent to which the digital environment is influencing consumer choices.
-A.P2 Investigate the ways in which advertisers are targeting mobile device users.
+A.D1 D1 Justify the extent to which the digital environment is influencing consumer choices.
 Learning aim B: Investigate digital marketing campaigns the effectiveness of existing B.P3 Discuss the digital strategies that a selected business uses to meet two different objectives.
 B.P4 Outline different compensation models used in digital marketing.
 B.P5 Explain the benefits of, and concerns about, digital marketing from the perspective of both the customer and the marketer.
 B.M2 Analyse the different digital strategies and compensation models used to create brand recognition and brand loyalty.
 B.D2 Evaluate the effectiveness of digital marketing campaigns from different businesses, and suggest ways to overcome concerns raised about digital marketing.
-Learning aim C: Develop a di for a selected product or brai C.D3 Produce creatively C.P6 Produce an outline for a digital marketing campaign that will create brand loyalty for a new or existing product or brand.
+Learning aim C: Develop a digital marketing campaign for a selected product or brand C.D3 Produce creatively C.P6 Produce an outline for a digital marketing campaign that will create brand loyalty for a new or existing product or brand.
 C.M3 Produce a detailed digital marketing campaign and demonstrate how it integrates into the wider marketing and promotional mix for a new or existing product or brand. a digital marketing campaign, justifying the key decisions taken and potential improvements that could be used to create brand loyalty.